 An On-Demand lighting maintenance plan comes with some perks.

-- Pay as You Go - An on-demand lighting maintenance plan is a pay as you utilize program.
-You have no fixed fees, or Bring-to-burn costs, and only pay for services as needed.
+An on-demand lighting maintenance plan is a pay as you utilize program.
+You have no fixed fees or Bring-to-burn costs and only pay for services as needed.

 An On-Demand lighting maintenance plan also comes with a few drawbacks.

-- Relying on Internal Staff to Report Outages - When utilizing an On-Demand maintenance plan, you are relying on internal staff to report outages.
+When utilizing an On-Demand maintenance plan, you are relying on internal staff to report outages.
 So, ask yourself this: Let’s say your process is that the location manager is responsible for reporting outages, but said manager works first shift and never notices that half your parking area lighting is out.
-We would hope that someone at the location would notify the manager and the outages would be fixed, but relying on one individual who may not be in a position to notice and outage is asking for trouble.
+We would hope that someone at the location would notify the manager and the outages would be fixed.
+But relying on one individual who may not be in a position to notice an outage is asking for trouble.

-- No Budget Restraints - With an On-Demand plan you have no budget restraints in place, and with multiple locations this can become a very big concern.
+With an On-Demand plan you have no budget restraints in place, and with multiple locations, this can become a very big concern.
 How do you plan for your lighting maintenance if you have no idea when, where, or how often you are going to need service?

 Making Your Final Decision